mendix/google-maps/README.md

 When displaying locations, the widget will prioritize coordinates over addresses.In the event that the coordinate is not specified, it will use address.
 If there are multiple locations, the map will be centered based on default address specified.
-However it is only a single point in the list, the map will center to that point.
+However if it is only a single point in the list, the map will center to that point.

 ## Demo project